docker-library/ghost/README.md

 ## Developper setup

-- I will share soon the setup I use on my mac to develop Ghost and/or Ghost Themes.
+- Soon, I will share the setup I use on my mac to develop Ghost and/or Ghost Themes.
 - It will be on a dedicated git repo.